 Location: WALL81 101

 An interdisciplinary study of Rome from its legendary origins through its evolving presence at the crossroads of Europe and the world.
 Exploration of the city’s rich interweaving of history, theology, literature, philosophy, and the arts in significant moments of Roman and world history.

-STCY 176b/ARCH 230b: Introduction to Study of the City
+STCY 176: Introduction to the Study of the City

 An examination of forces shaping American cities and strategies for dealing with them.
 Topics include housing, commercial development, parks, zoning, urban renewal, landmark preservation, new towns, and suburbs.
 The course includes games, simulated problems, fieldwork, lectures, and discussion.